GEOG 868

 Your instance needs to be running, so if you did Stop it at the end of the previous section, open the AWS Management Console and Start it again.

-6. Return to your list of EC2 Instances in the AWS Management Console, right-click your instance name, select Security > Get Windows Password, then follow the Browse link to get to and open the key pair file that was created when launching the instance.
+4. In your web browser, return to your list of EC2 Instances in the AWS Management Console, right-click your instance name, select Security > Get Windows Password, then follow the Upload private key file button to browse to the key pair file you downloaded to your local machine when launching the instance.
 (It's the .pem file.)

 The text box will fill with the key pair information.